 Closing Your Pond in the Fall

 Water quality is the most important when closing your pond.
 Poor water quality will yield sick fish in the spring.
-As you know when you touch a fish, your hands are left slimy.
+When you touch a fish, your hands are left slimy.
 You just removed some slime coat from that fish.
 This will leave the fish vulnerable to disease.
 Stress will do the same thing.
 STRESS COAT or a 1% salt level in the water will fix that problem.
-The pond can, and probably will, turn green.
-That is ok.
+The pond can (and most likely will) turn green, and that's okay!
 Green water is not unhealthy water.
 The only reason we want it clear is so we can see the fish.

-Now, back to the pond.
-I like to place a small pump (a 250 GPH will do) on a shelf in the pond with the discharge aimed toward the surface.
+Place a small pump (a 250 GPH will do) on a shelf in the pond with the discharge aimed toward the surface.
 This will circulate the water thus keeping a hole open most of the winter.
-I also put a pond heater on the pond, but I don’t plug it in until the pump will not keep the ice open.
+We also recommend putting a pond heater on the pond, but don’t plug it in until the pump will not keep the ice open.
 When the pump opens the ice again, unplug the heater.
 This will save electricity.

 - Provides sustained biological activity in water temps under 55 degrees.